chris-pearce/backpack.css/README.md

 Not everything will work in Internet Explorer 11, e.g.: the [`system-ui`](https://caniuse.com/#feat=font-family-system-uiZ) font, however, anything that doesn't work will simply degrade gracefully.

-It's recommended to have [Autoprefixer](https://github.com/postcss/autoprefixer) setup as part of your project's build.
+It's recommended to have [Autoprefixer](https://github.com/postcss/autoprefixer) set up as part of your project's build.

 ## Contributing